UK should extend part of furlough scheme to end of year - think tank

 "Moving too quickly could cause a second surge in unemployment, while moving too slowly would fail to support the recovery," researchers Torsten Bell, Laura Gardiner and Daniel Tomlinson said.

+Former Bank of England governor Mervyn King said he also supported an extension of the scheme.

+"I hope that (Sunak) will extend these support schemes today to give businesses some comfort, needed comfort, over the next few months," King told BBC radio.

-Last week, the Bank of England said the economy could shrink by more than a quarter during the three months to June, and unemployment approach 10% of the workforce, even with the government support for a quarter of private-sector employees.
+Last week, the BoE said the economy could shrink by more than a quarter during the three months to June, and unemployment approach 10% of the workforce, even with the government support for a quarter of private-sector employees.

 From June, employers should be allowed to bring back workers on a part-time basis while still receiving the 80% government subsidy for hours which staff do not work, the Resolution Foundation said, a request also made by business groups.